williaster/data-ui/README.md

 lerna bootstrap
 ```

-Each package defines its own tests which you can run from within a directory with
+Enzyme and jest are used for testing.
+Each package defines its own tests, which you can run from within a `packages/package-name` directory using
 `npm run test`

+for a single test or subset of tests run
+`npm run test -t regex`

-To run tests in all packages run the same command from the root @data-ui directory.
+To run tests in all packages run `npm run test` from the root @data-ui directory.

 ## License
 [MIT](./LICENSE)